marmelab/javascript-boilerplate/README.md

 # tests run in the "test" environment and don't empty the "development" database
 make test

-# alternately, you can run any of the individual test suites:
+# alternatively, you can run any of the individual test suites:
 make test-api-unit
 make test-api-functional
 make test-frontend-unit